Bake Play Smile

 Corn fritters are one of my favourite go-to snacks thanks to the fact that they're ready in just a few minutes, are made from pantry staples (helloooo no extra supermarket trips) and they taste amazing!

-And just like their sister recipe - zucchini fritters, they're completely toddler and kid approved too (and perfect for sneaking in a few extra vegetables!).
+And just like their sister recipe - zucchini fritters, they're a completely toddler and kid approved meal too (and perfect for sneaking in a few extra vegetables!).

 A stack of corn fritters topped with a dollop of sour cream and chopped spring onions.